Medical Administration/ Assistant

 Online Medical Administration/ Assistant Programs

-In 2018-2019, 408 schools offered a medical administrative/executive assistant and medical secretary program of some type.
+In the 2019-2020 academic year, 387 schools offered some type of medical administrative/executive assistant and medical secretary program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|